Achievable logoAchievable logo

 Recommending securities the firm or representative is tied to

-Assume you have an account at a broker-dealer and discuss investment strategies regularly with your assigned representative.
-Let’s say they recommend the stock of a company their spouse is the CEO of without telling you.
-How would you feel?
-Are they making the recommendation because it’s suitable?
-Or because it benefits their spouse?
+Assume you have an account at a broker-dealer and regularly discuss investment strategies with your assigned representative.
+Now suppose they recommend the stock of a company their spouse is the CEO of, without telling you.
+You’d reasonably question whether the recommendation is being made because it fits your needs, or because it benefits the representative’s family.

 Recommending securities as part of a sales contest

-Many securities firms run sales contests to encourage their representatives to perform.
-For example, a firm may pay a bonus to the representative encouraging most clients to open discretionary accounts.
-Financial professionals taking part in these contests have an underlying incentive to “sell sell sell,” even if not in the client’s best interest.
+Many securities firms run sales contests to motivate representatives.
+For example, a firm may pay a bonus to the representative who convinces the most clients to open discretionary accounts.
+Contests like this can create pressure to “sell” even when it isn’t in the client’s best interest.

 The [broker-dealer] establishes, maintains, and enforces written policies and procedures reasonably designed to: